 Dennis’ real estate background also includes positions at Starpoint Properties, where he was involved with sourcing, analysis and acquisition of multi-family, retail, and office projects, and at UBS, where he was an analyst focused on CMBS, REIT, and alternative investment research.

 Dennis is a graduate of USC’s Marshall School of Business where he was a Presidential Scholar.
 He has taught Real Estate Investment and Development classes at UCLA Extension, is a frequent guest lecturer in USC’s Real Estate program, and is actively involved in both the Urban Land Institute Los Angeles and the Lusk Center.

-As a partner in Urban One, JR Riddle is responsible for the project development and construction related activities for each client, including estimating, costing, budgeting, scheduling, and general construction oversight.
+As a partner in Urban One, JR Riddle is responsible for company operations, project development and construction related activities for each client, including estimating, costing, budgeting, scheduling, and general construction oversight.
 Mr. Riddle is a skilled development professional with a wide range of project experience and leadership tools to effectively manage construction projects on time and on budget.

 Prior to joining Urban One, JR Riddle was a Project Manager of Design & Construction for Clarett West Development (formerly The Clarett Group), a New York-based residential developer.
 Riddle helped manage the design and construction process for all of Clarett’s west coast projects, including the large scale mixed-use development, Blvd6200 in Hollywood, CA. He would oversee the General Contractor, Architect, Engineers, and all other Specialty Consultants throughout the entire process, from project inception to building occupancy.